 I would argue that there is a way to take your preparedness to the next level by becoming a volunteer.
 You can learn prepper skills through volunteer work.

 My advice on volunteering is mostly selfish as someone who has worked in the emergency response field for many years.
-I’m suggesting a fair exchange of your valuable personal time for knowledge, skills, and abilities that will increase your level of emergency preparedness and provide much needed help for the multitude of emergency agencies that exist.
-You would be surprised how much you can learn, how many like-minded people you can meet, and how your confidence can swell with focused, goal-oriented volunteer service.
+I’m suggesting a fair exchange of your valuable personal time for knowledge, skills, and abilities that will increase your level of emergency preparedness and provide much-needed help for the multitude of emergency agencies that exist.
+You’ll be surprised how much you can learn, how many like-minded people you can meet, and how your confidence can swell with focused goal-oriented volunteer service.

 In many ways, volunteers are in a better position to define their experience with their organization than if they were an employee.
 In many cases, the employer-employee relationship is coercive, with the money exchanged held over the employee’s head.
 The special status of the volunteer, sacrificing their time for no reimbursement, can open opportunities that are generally only available to paid staff.

-I first volunteered in high school, through my school’s Key Club.
+My first volunteer experience was in high school, through my school’s Key Club.
 I represented our school in a wheelchair-a-thon for a local charity; people pledged an amount for each lap I could complete around the ¼ mile school track.
 I surprised myself and others when I was able to push my wheelchair a full 5 miles that day…and I gained the perspective of the limitations of being confined to a wheelchair.

 Over the years, other volunteer stints included: